WebAssembly/stack-switching/proposals/tasks/Explainer.md

 The return values that the fiber function returns represent the return values of the fiber.
 This is reflected in the type signatures of the `fiber` and the function.

-The fiber itself is created in a `suspended` state: it must be the case that the function referenced has one or more `event` blocks within the top-level block of that function.
+The new fiber is created in a suspended state: it must be the case that the function referenced has one or more `event` blocks within the top-level block of that function.
 When the fiber is resumed, one of those `event` blocks will be entered as a result of the `fiber.resume`&mdash;depending on the actual event used to resume the fiber.

+>If a function is referenced in a `fiber.new` instruction has no `event` blocks at the toplevel, then this function will cause a trap when attempting to resume the new fiber&mdash;because, without any `event` blocks, the fiber will not be able to respond to the resume.

 #### `fiber.spawn` Create and enter a new fiber